 - A full description of what occurred in each incident.

-All reported complaints received verbally by a CFC employee, direct supervisor or any member of the CFC management team, will be formalized in writing and submitted either to the CHRO for investigation or, where the CHRO is under the direct control of the alleged harasser or perceived as biased in favour of the harasser, to the Board Chair of the CFC, Christina Jennings, CEO and Chairman, Shaftesbury at email@example.com, for independent investigation.
+All reported complaints received verbally by a CFC employee, direct manager or any member of the CFC management team should be formalized in writing and submitted either to the CHRO for investigation or where the CHRO is under the direct control of the alleged harasser or perceived as biased in favour of the harasser, to the Board Chair of the CFC, Christina Jennings, CEO and Chairman, Shaftesbury, at email@example.com, for an independent investigation.

 Investigation of Reports of Workplace Violence, Discrimination or Harassment

 On receipt of a reported complaint, the CHRO, CFC Board Chair or an independent third party, as applicable, will conduct an objective and thorough investigation.